nasirnjs/aws/redis-access.md

 redis-cli -h 127.0.0.1 -p 6379 -a your-redis-password --timeout 600

 ```
-**Check Redis replay do ping if everything ok, you will get back replay PONG**
+**3.3 Check Redis replay do ping if everything ok, you will get back replay PONG**

 ```
 ping